SSSR-V6 OSOAVIAKhIM: Crash

-Officially communication by TASS indicated that the crash was due to poor visibility and insufficient flight altitude.
-The conclusions of the Soviet investigation into the disaster were never made publicly available.
-Among the circumstances assumed to have resulted in the disaster were outdated charts and human error; rumors indicated sabotage.
-No evidence was ever presented.
+Official reports by TASS stated that the crash was due to poor visibility and insufficient altitude.
+The details and conclusions of the Soviet investigation into the loss of airship were never made public.
+Among the circumstances assumed to have resulted in the crash were outdated charts and human error; some rumors indicated sabotage, but no evidence was ever presented.

-Recent research revealed that the airship flew off her route as the crew lost orientation in an unfamiliar area because of darkness and snowfall.
+Recent research revealed that the V6 flew off her route after the crew became disoriented in an unfamiliar area due to darkness and snowfall.
 Possibly contributing to the disorientation was ineffective use of radio navigation equipment (Telefunken's and Fairchild's RC-3 radio direction finders), lack of general navigational experience and human fatigue.
 Barometric altimeters could have accumulated error while the crew was unable to maintain constant visual control of the altitude.

-The accident was a severe blow to the Soviet airship program which was eventually terminated in 1940.
+The accident was a severe loss to the Soviet airship program which was eventually terminated in 1940.